flavioespinoza/bittrex-authenticated-signalr-websocket/README.md

 ```

+Please pay attention to the next sentence.

-### NOTE: This will be ignored when you commit as long as you DO NOT mess with the .gitignore file.
+### NOTE: You development.js file will be ignored when you commit as long as you DO NOT mess with the .gitignore file.

+Pause.
+Take a deep breath, and really, really, pay attention to the next sentence.

 # If you fuck it up and commit your secret API key for all the world to see on Github and some hacker steals all of your Bitcoins (and / or other cryptocurrency) it is 100% your fault.